-The product promotes investments which integrate sustainability risks in the investment process and which, in parallel, show positive environmental, social and governance performance.
-The Mirabaud ESG Leaders Strategy is composed of a mix of funds, ETFs, structured products and direct lines (equities, corporate and sovereign bonds), aiming at reducing ESG risks and promoting identified ESG themes and dimensions.
+The financial product promotes investments which integrate sustainability risks in the investment process and which, in parallel, show positive environmental, social and governance performance.
+The financial product is composed of a mix of funds, ETFs, structured products and direct lines (equities, corporate and sovereign bonds), aiming at reducing ESG risks and promoting identified ESG themes and dimensions.
 Investment selection is founded on a solid ESG analysis, that embeds non-financial information both from internal and external sources.